simphony/docs/docs/source/yaml.md

 ## Limitations

-`Class expressions`, `domain`, `range`, `characteristics`, `equivalent_to`, `disjoint_with` are currently not parsed by OSP core.
+`Class expressions`, `domain`, `range`, `characteristics`, `equivalent_to`, `disjoint_with` are currently not parsed by OSP-core.